andreacfromtheapp/elm_speakandspell/README.md

 I picked Speak & Spell because it's a good mix of UI/UX and as a starting point to learn and practice.
 It will never be more than a simple exercise.
 A good "*first project*" kinda thing.

 The code certainly stinks, and I’m well aware that it needs more love and that there is room for improvement.
-Which is the entire point of this exercise: study, internalize, apply, learn some more, improve skills and code, rinse and repeat.
+That's the point of this exercise: study, internalize, apply, learn some more, improve skills and code, rinse and repeat.

 ## Try it